Peripartum Cardiomyopathy Attorney Serving Los Angeles, Orange County and the Inland Empire

 Although some studies suggest that about 50% of women diagnosed with Peripartum cardiomyopathy will completely recover in the weeks and months following delivery, becoming pregnant again too soon when the heart has not fully recovered then results in a very high mortality rate for the mother and fetus.
 In some cases, a mother’s health could decline rapidly in the months leading up to and after delivery which could require consideration for a heart transplant.

 Peripartum cardiomyopathy is often missed or the diagnosis is often delayed often due to the sometimes overlapping or unusual symptoms of a pregnant woman, non-vigilance by the health care providers and/or a corporate like unwillingness to perform cardiac echocardiograms when warranted, EKGs or to refer for cardiac consultation.
 Your case should be carefully reviewed and discussed with an attorney who is experienced is medical malpractice law, pregnancy related cases in particular and personal injury.
-Attorney Richard R. Rohde, Esq., is a medical malpractice lawyer working with clients who’ve suffered a loss caused by Peripartum cardiomyopathy, and can help determine and pursue physician liability.
+Attorney Richard R. Rohde, Esq., is a medical malpractice lawyer with offices in West Covina and Claremont, working with clients who’ve suffered a loss caused by Peripartum cardiomyopathy, and can help determine and pursue physician liability.
 Mr. Rohde has over 15 years’ experience working with PPCM clients in Los Angeles, Orange County, San Bernardino and Riverside counties and is the practitioner that other lawyers throughout the state call on when they have cases of misdiagnosis and medical negligence.

 Can Peripartum Cardiomyopathy be Prevented?